-Spiral ham is a popular main course for Easter and Christmas dinner and pairs perfectly with your favorite holiday side dishes.
+Spiral ham is a popular main course for Easter dinner and Christmas dinner or any special occasion.
+It pairs perfectly with your favorite holiday side dishes.
 Spiral-sliced ham is precooked so all you have to do is heat and serve.
-Since no one wants dry ham, learn how to heat a precooked ham that's juicy and flavorful.
+Since no one wants dry ham, learn how to heat a precooked spiral ham that's juicy and flavorful.

 Spiral ham is the perfect meat for holidays.
 It's precooked so it's pretty much hands-off once it goes into the oven.
 That means you will spend less time in the kitchen and you will have more time to spend with friends and family.
 A juicy ham is great for special occasions and my family requests this ham recipe for Sunday dinners too.
 It's a big cut of meat so it's also a great way to have lots of leftovers during the week.